nidheesh-eglobeits/devdocs/guides/v2.2/cloud/docker/docker-config.md

 Action | Command
 ------ | -------
-Suspend containers to continue your work later | `docker-compose stop` Start containers from a suspended state | `docker-compose start` Stop the synchronization daemon | `docker-sync stop` Start the synchronization daemon | `docker-sync start`
+Suspend containers to continue your work later | `docker-compose stop` Stop and remove all containers, images, and volumes | `docker-compose down` Start containers from a suspended state | `docker-compose start` Stop the synchronization daemon | `docker-sync stop` Start the synchronization daemon | `docker-sync start`